ONSdigital/ons_mkdocs_theme/docs/contributing/reporting-a-docs-issue.md

 # Documentation issues

-Our documentation is composed of more than 80 pages and includes extensive information on features, configurations, customizations, and much more.
 If you have found an inconsistency or see room for improvement, please follow this guide to submit an issue on our [issue tracker].

 [issue tracker]: https://github.com/ONSdigital/ons_mkdocs_theme/issues